Skip to content

 Interactive Chaos TUI

-Adjust traffic in real-time using the interactive TUI.
-Bias RPS up or down using your arrow keys, and watch the beautiful terminal UI react instantly.
+Adjust traffic in real-time using the newly polished, premium interactive TUI.
+Targeting a smooth ~24 FPS, you can bias RPS up or down using your arrow keys, and watch the terminal UI react instantly without stutter or lagβ€”styled beautifully by default with a Catppuccin Macchiato palette.

 Combined with the --snap flag, you can record behavioral snapshots of your API's latency, status distributions, and inferred JSON schemas.

-Semantic Diffing 🔬
+Semantic Diffing πŸ”¬

 Know why your API broke, not just when.
 Traditional tools tell you P99 latency spiked. gg snap diff tells you it spiked because a developer accidentally injected a 2MB blob into the JSON payload.